 Cultures of Resilience Ideas Book

-This book is the first outcome of Cultures of Resilience (CoR), a two year University of the Arts London (UAL) project.
+This book is the first outcome of Cultures of Resilience (CoR), a three year University of the Arts London (UAL) project.
 The project's goal is to build a ‘multiple vision’ on the role of culture in creating resilient systems, creating this vision with a set of narratives, values, ideas and projects.

 CoR is also the leading project of a larger initiative on the same topic promoted by DESIS Network in several places worldwide.

 The first phase of the project, from February to October 2014, was dedicated to building a group of committed CoR members, and to discuss the CoR theme.
 The group found common views and differences, and developed a rich set of keywords that participants found relevant, challenging and provocative.